Is Uber or Lyft Cheaper in 2026? We Compared 27 Cities

 Data sourced from official Uber & Lyft rate cards, local taxi regulatory filings, and airport transportation guidelines.
 See our methodology

-Neither Uber nor Lyft is always cheaper — the lower price depends on your city, the time of day, and current surge demand.
-On the same route the gap between them is often 20–40%, and it can flip from one ride to the next.
-Uber tends to win during off-peak hours and in cities with high driver density, while Lyft is frequently cheaper during moderate surge.
+The lower price depends on your city, the time of day, and current surge demand, and it can flip from one ride to the next.
+On the same route the gap is usually small: a 2025 NBER study of 2,238 New York City rides found Uber and Lyft fares differed by about 14% (~$3.50) on average.
 The only reliable way to pay less is to compare both apps for your exact trip before you book.

 Uber is often cheaper when…